Oktopost/Alertalot/docs/files/variables.md

 - `params.global`: Variables defined here are available regardless of the configured region.
 - `params.[region-name]`: Variables specific to an AWS region (e.g., `params.us-east-1`, `params.us-west-2`).

-Each region key contains a map of variable names to their values.
-These values can be strings, numbers, or other valid YAML data types.
+Each region key contains a map that associates variable names with their values.
+These values should be of type float, integer, or string.

 ## Variable Resolution